Does a Resting Mind Correspond to the Brain's Default Mode?

 The default mode may also occur during mindfulness, when "nonjudgmental awareness of experience in the present moment" takes precedence over rumination about the past or worries about the future.
 While some types of meditation have been associated with the brain's default mode, other studies, often using different methods, found contradictory results.

 More surprising to me were the results of spontaneous eye blinks observed by a research group at Osaka University.
 Why they recorded their results while their subjects watched videos of Mr. Bean, a favorite British comedian of mine, I don't know, but I assume the participants had some laughs even that high-tech lab environment.
 Their eye blinks were thought to signal a disengagement of attention.
-Each blink--lasting about 1/3 second--was associated with a brief activation in the default mode network, although there were some difference in the areas involved compared with those of Raichle.
+Each blink—lasting about one-third of a second—was associated with a brief activation in the default mode network, although there were some differences in the areas involved compared with those of Raichle.

 While some observers would reduce subjective thoughts to be nothing more than neural activity, I disagree.
 I see your state of mind, influenced by your own intentions and communication with others, as a different domain from the brain activity inferred from the data collected during a brain imaging study, although one can influence the other.